owenrumney/BookmarkForLater/README.md

-BookmarkForLater
+Bookmark For Later
 ================

-Chrome Extension to bookmark a link for later reading
+Extension for Chrome to add a context menu item for hyperlinks to add them to a specified bookmarks folder.

+Creates default Bookmark folder called "Bookmarked For Later" using the text of the link for the title.